 In 1997, CMEC published the Common Framework of Science Learning Outcomes K to 12 as part of the Pan-Canadian Protocol for Collaboration on School Curriculum.
-The intent of this document was to provide direction for curriculum developers across Canada and to harmonize science learning when revising science curricula for their particular jurisdictions (CMEC, 1997a).
+The intent of this document was to provide direction for curriculum developers across Canada and to harmonize science learning when revising science curricula for their particular provinces and territories (CMEC, 1997a).